How to Store Your Wedding Dress (and Organize Your Closet)

 You don’t want to be one of those people who still has your wedding dress hanging in your closet, long after the wedding day has come and gone, do you?
 It’s important to store your wedding dress properly to preserve its beauty for years to come, as well as to clear out some much-needed space in your closet.

-It is recommended to take your wedding dress to a professional preservation specialist.
-Whether you do that or decide to preserve it on your own, you want to ensure it’s in a vacuum-sealed bag and stored in an acid-free box.
-You can also have it stored in a bag that doesn’t fold the dress if you so choose, but if you’re looking to clear out clutter and are pressed for space, boxing is highly recommended, due to its ease of storage.
+We recommend you take your wedding dress to a professional preservation specialist.
+Whether or not you decide to preserve it on your own, ensure it’s in a vacuum-sealed bag and stored in an acid-free box.
+Store in a bag that doesn’t fold the dress for best results.
+However, if you’re looking to clear out clutter and are pressed for space, boxing your dress makes for simple storage.

 To store and preserve your wedding dress, keep it somewhere dark and dry.
-It’s recommended not to store it in the attic, because it’s too hot, and not the basement, either, in case of flooding.
+Don’t store your dress in the attic, because it’s too hot during the summer months.
+Forget about the basement, too, in case of flooding.
 A bedroom is a safe place — typically underneath a bed.

 If you are lucky enough to have a guest bedroom, you could use its closet to store things like wedding dresses or other items you don’t need access to on a regular basis.